Why do you look… like that?

 The tatter coats are probably an inventive way of making a costume out of a dancer’s ordinary clothes – but they also do a fine job of emphasising the spinning parts of the dance.
 Border dancers made do with what they had, turning their coats inside-out and further disguising them with decorative rags (that small boys sometimes tried to set alight!).
 To reflect this heritage, each of the dancers in Armaleggan has a slightly different personalised kit, rather than the common uniform that is customary in Cotswold morris.

 The most popular theory on the facepaint is again that when labourers went out dancing in the hope of earning some beer money they used soot to darken their faces so nobody would recognise them – especially not the bosses who took a dim view of the practice.
 The practice of blackening the face as a disguise when engaged in frowned-upon activities such as poaching, stealing – or morris dancing -was so widespread in the 18th century that it was made a criminal offense, which could be punishable by death.
 It was finally decriminalised only in the 1820s.
+From 2021 the wearing of a wholly blackened face will no longer be used by Armaleggan as some in the community find it offensive and we do not wish to offend.

 Top hats are what men generally wore in the nineteenth century.
 Decorating the hat makes you taller, and we hope a little scarier.
 It would also have made your ordinary hat less recognisable.
 Because flowers and greenery were not as available in winter as they are at Whitsun-tide, when Cotswold was traditionally danced, Border dancers instead often used feathers to decorate their hats.